CodeProSpecialist/Python-GUI-Application-to-Sell-All-Owned-Shares-of-A-Stock-for-Alpaca/README.md

 # Python-Application-to-Sell-All-Owned-Shares-of-A-Stock-for-Alpaca
 This is a helpful Python window application to quickly sell all owned shares of a stock when you are waiting for a better selling price.
 This Python application is so new that it is in the beta testing phase for right now.
-Make sure to update your version with the newest code here because a major bug was recently fixed.
+Make sure to update your version with the newest code here because a major bug was recently fixed on July 23, 2023.

 Here is a better introduction to this Python Program: